 Doing Business in Greece

-Most Greek companies close completely through August for their annual summer holidays.
-Punctuality is expected for meetings, although a Greek host may keep a business visitor waiting for a short time.
+Most Greek companies close completely in August for their annual summer holidays.
+Punctuality is appreciated, although people are often late for meetings.
 French, German and English are often spoken as well as Greek.
-It is usual to shake hands to greet a business contact but embracing and kissing colleagues is not uncommon, although not upon first acquaintance.
+It is usual to shake hands to greet a business contact.
+Among colleagues who have known one another well, it is common to embrace and cheek-kiss.
 Business cards are exchanged after introductions have been made.
 Business attire is relatively formal; men and women are expected to wear suits and men should also wear ties.
 More casual wear is sometimes acceptable during the summer but local businesspeople tend to dress conservatively.

 Hospitality is an important part of Greek culture and visiting businesspeople may well be taken to lunch.
 Greeks do not drink excessively but they will appreciate it if foreigners show enthusiasm to sample Greek wines and spirits.
-Almost everyone smokes, so visitors should not be surprised by endless offers of cigarettes.
-Gifts from abroad are well received but not expected, unless a visitor is invited to a colleague's home, in which case a gift of wine, sweets or flowers is usual.
+Gifts from abroad are well received but not expected.
+When you are invited to a colleague's home, bring a gift of wine, sweets or flowers.